pfbrowning/ng-radio/README.md

   * Replace `jasmine-theories` tests with vanilla forEach tests
   * Improve test coverage
   * Find a better alternative to the mat spinner button package
+* Bugs
+  * When you go from a station with an image to a station with no image, the image of the former is still displayed in the toolbar
+  * Duplicate "Now Playing" toaster notifications
 * Features
   * Show loading indicator for images
   * Non-logged-in experience: Require login only for favorites